iip-ecosphere/platform/platform/managementUI/README.md

     {
         "ip": "http://192.168.0.199:9001",
-        "urn": "urn%3A%3A%3AAAS%3A%3A%3AiipEcosphere%23"
+        "urn": "urn%3A%3A%3AAAS%3A%3A%3AiipEcosphere%23",
+        "metaModelVersion": "v2",
+        "requireAuthentication" : false,
     }

-whereby the `ip` points to the platform AAS server and the the `urn` denotes the URN of the platform AAS.
+whereby the `ip` denotes the IP/base URL platform AAS repository server and the the `urn` denotes the URN of the platform AAS.
+An AAS metamodel v2 setup shell also include `metaModelVersion` with value `"v2"` as well as a value for `requireAuthentication` (which enables or disables login/logout).
+Further setup values are `httpTimeout` in milliseconds (default `1000`).
+For AAS metamodel v3 setup, `metaModelVersion` state value `"v2"` and also give `smIP`, the IP/base URL platform submodel repository server.
+Further considered values are `enableDebug`, `enableInfo`, `enableLog`, `enableWarn` for different logging levels or `inTest` which may indicate that the current execution is part of testing.

 ## Running the test suite

 The full test suite requires a running platform instance.
 This is automatically set up when running `mvn install`, as usual with `-Dunpack.force=true` to update the models or `-Dconfiguration.force` to rebuild the platform.

+The test suite currently runs with a static sequence as the `ListComponent` test must run before the `IvmlFormatterService`.
+As jasmine runs tests based on a breath-first traversal of the source folder, the `IvmlFormatterService` is currently located one folder layer below `ListComponent`.
+As soon as possible, we will try to resolve that dependency to switch back to randomized testing.

 ## Developing with the test suite